iFoxtrot33/Doodle-Jump/README.md

 # 🎮Doodle Jump Game

 ## ℹAbout:
-This is a descktop game, clone of doodle jump mobile game.
+This is a desktop game, a clone of the doodle jump mobile game.

 ## 💻To deploy localy:
 ```